Updated Mar 15, 2026 § For Pets

 Mapping and Navigation

-Both handhelds come preloaded with Garmin TOPO 100K maps that show terrain contours, roads, waterways, and landmarks.
+According to Garmin’s product specifications, both handhelds come preloaded with Garmin TOPO 100K maps that show terrain contours, roads, waterways, and landmarks at 20-foot contour intervals.
 You can expand coverage with:

 • BirdsEye satellite imagery for aerial views of hunting grounds